 On a daily basis Andrew wishes to assist members of the general public achieve their sporting, health and fitness goals by drawing upon his expertise at the elite level as well as his personal sporting mediocrity!

 Andrew has special interests in sports such as all football codes, baseball and throwing sports as well as musculoskeletal problems such as exercise-induced leg pain, groin pain, tendon problems and shoulder pain.
-His masters research was into compartment syndrome and he continues to develop research into groin pain.
-Over the past 5 years he has also developed his expertise in the use of the Dolorclast radial shockwave unit for treatment of tendinopathy at OPSMC.
+His master’s research was into compartment syndrome and he continues to investigate exertional leg pain.

 Andrew is passionate about Olympic Park Sports Medicine Centre and the concept of multidisciplinary sports medicine.
 He has developed his role at the clinic to take on the position of clinic director to further enhance Olympic Park Sports Medicine Centre as a leading provider of sports medicine services, education and training.